swgleave/Video-Game-Review-Score/README.md

 Model using genre to adjust final pred.ipynb-model with final predictions being adjusted by genre

-Model using n-gram.ipynb-model using TF-IDF built using n-grams
+Model using n-gram.ipynb-model TF-IDF built using n-grams as features

-Model using
+Model using topic models.ipynb-model with topic model as features